My Inside Secret to Cheap Travel Money

 It sounded far too good to be true that, at first, I thought it was a scam.
 But, after a bit more research I discovered that it was legitimate and the ideal solution to my problem.

-I quickly joined up and travelled around Europe using nothing but my WeSwap card.
+I quickly joined up and traveled around Europe using nothing but my WeSwap card.

 By cutting out the middleman (the banks and currency exchanges) I saved money on exchange fees and I had the convenience of a debit card that dealt with the local currency.